George Fox (singer)

 George Fox (born March 23, 1960) is a Canadian country/western music singer/songwriter raised in Cochrane, Alberta, the son of cattle ranchers Bert and Gert Fox.

 Career

 His first single, "Angelina", reached No. 8 on the Canadian country music charts.
 In subsequent years, "Goldmine", "No Trespassing", "Mustang Heart", "I Give You My Word", "What's Holding Me" and "Breakfast Alone" also became top 10 singles and signature songs.
 He has written a book of short stories depicting ranch life entitled My First Cow.

 Honours

 Awards include the Canadian Country Music Awards (CCMA) Male Vocalist Of The Year (three times) and the Juno Awards Country Male Vocalist Of The Year (three times).
 Fox was host of the CCMA Awards television show from 1991 to 1994.

 In 1995, his home town of Cochrane named a new street George Fox Trail in his honour.

-In September 2022 he will be inducted into the Canadian Country Music Hall of Fame.
+In September 2022 he was inducted into the Canadian Country Music Hall of Fame.